Sole trader tax in NZ: GST, deductions and due dates

 Key takeaways

-- Register for GST when your business turnover reaches or is expected to reach $60,000 in any 12-month period, as this becomes mandatory and allows you to claim GST back on business expenses.
+- Register for GST as soon as your business turnover reaches or is expected to reach $60,000 in any 12-month period, so you can charge 15% GST on sales and claim it back on business expenses.

 What taxes do sole traders pay in New Zealand?